-564 cannot convert pointer to non-constant or volatile objects to pointer to const void
+564 cannot convert pointer to non-constant or volatile objects to pointer to const void void

-A pointer to non-constant or volatile objects cannot be converted to 'const void'.
+A pointer to non-constant or volatile objects cannot be converted to 'const void\'.

-565 cannot convert pointer to non-constant or non-volatile objects to pointer to const volatile void cannot initialize pointer to non-volatile with a pointer to volatile
+565 cannot convert pointer to non-constant or non-volatile objects to pointer to const volatile

-A pointer to non-constant or non-volatile objects cannot be converted to 'const volatile void'.
+A pointer to non-constant or non-volatile objects cannot be converted to 'const volatile void\'.